cyplo/talks/rust-workshop/slides.md

 ---

-# Everything is almost the same
+# Everything is almost exactly the same

 Note:
 you have package manager, tools support